CumulusNetworks/docs/content/cumulus-netq-45/Installation-Management/Install-NetQ/NetQ-Appliance-Setup-sngl-cld.md

 {{<netq-install/appliance-setup deployment="cloud">}}

-## Configure the Password, Hostname and IP Address
+## Configure the Password, Hostname, and IP Address

 1. Log in to the appliance using the default login credentials: